 GC Journeys is a transformative, creative, and unique approach designed meet Goal 2 of the GC Strategic Plan that consists of three elements:

 - Core Curriculum – Each GC Journey’s Core course teaches one of the AAC&U Essential Learning Outcomes (ELO) and each student is assess using the VALUE rubrics, which correspond to the ELO taught in the course.

 - Transformative Experiences (TEs) – Each native GC student will participate in at least 5 TEs (high-impact practices) prior to graduation.
-Three of the experiences are chosen (First Year Experience, GC Career Planning Milestones, and Capstone).
+Three of the experiences are inherently built into the undergraduate experiences (First Year Experience, GC Career Planning Milestones, and Capstone).
 Students have a menu choice (includes Study Abroad/Study Away, Community-based Engaged Learning, Intensive Leadership Experiences, Undergraduate Research, and Internships and Field-Based Apprenticeships.